close

 Arrange a Free Home Survey & Solve Your Condensation Problems Today Wiping_down_moisture_improves_condensation

-When warm air full of moisture comes into contact with a cooler wall or window, the warm air is unable to maintain the same quantity of moisture, and the water is discharged onto the cold surface.
-This can also happen when warm air and cold air meet, causing condensation to develop.
+When warm air full of moisture in your home comes into contact with a cooler wall or window, the cooling air is unable to maintain the same quantity of moisture, and the water is discharged onto the cold surface.
+This can also happen when warm air and cold air meet, causing condensation to develop - such as around windows and exterior walls.

 Ventilation_System_Draws_Out_Moisture_Laden_Air_From_Bathrooms

-If the temperatures remain warm and moisture is not dealt with promptly, mould will develop.
-When the temperature inside the home falls, especially at night when the heating is switched off, this happens in thousands of houses across the UK.
+Condensation can lead to serious problems in your home.
+If condensation is not dealt with promptly and wiped away from walls, it can soak into the underlying plaster, and create damp patches where patches of mould will grow.
+When the temperature inside the home falls condensation will form on your windows and walls.
+This happens especially at night when the heating is switched off, and happens in thousands of houses across the UK.

 When the air can no longer retain all of the moisture that we make in our houses, it migrates to the coldest surfaces in our homes, such as windows and walls, where it condenses.